Dashboard

 Violations View

 The Violations view is the default view for the Dashboard.
-It displays the top 100 policy violations found in the last 30 days for your applications.
+It displays the policy violations found in the last 30 days, by default.
+You can customize the filter to view specific violations.

 Clicking a violation in the Violations view opens the Violation Details page.
-The Violation Details page presents information on the violated policy, as well as the different stages the violation has been identified in.
+The Violation Details page presents information on the violated policy, as well as the different stages of the violation that have been identified.
 For security violations, a detailed explanation of the vulnerability is also provided.
 The Manage Waivers button allows viewing, adding, and deleting waivers for selected violations.
-See Add, View, and Remove Waivers for more info.

 Exporting Violations Data